camatcode/cam_tunez/README.md

 ```

 * Something about standalone tailwind causes "`sh: 1: watchman: not found`"
-  * Despite Meta warning against it, your best bet is to use the `watchman` package found from your normal `apt-get install watchman`
+  * Despite Meta warning against it, your best bet is to use the `watchman` package found from your normal `sudo apt-get install watchman`
   * Trust me: All other options are a nightmare